103「合気とは筆や口にはつくされず言ぶれせずに悟り行へ。」- 植芝盛平

 Translation, Notes, Commentary, and Research by Latex G. N. R. Space-Coyote

-合気と(あいきと; aikito)— variant of aikido (aikito).
-To is a grammatical “and/with” in Japanese, so in a way, the “and/with” is a grammatical version of aiki, joining concepts together (see kotodama).
-Also, “to” (と) is one syllable, and “dō” (みち) is two syllables.
-To helps preserve the syllable count.
+合気と(あいきと; aikito)— to is a grammatical “and/with” in Japanese, so in a way, the “and / with” is a grammatical version of aiki, joining concepts together (see kotodama).
+Also, “to” () is one mora, and “” (みち) is two mora.
+To helps preserve the mora count where elsewhere matching two mora is (i.e., 十).
+This note is not the semantic meaning in this dōka.

 筆・口(ふで / くち; fude / kuchi) — writing / speech.

-筆や口(ふでやくち; fude ya kuchi)— juxtaposes writing (筆) and speech (口).
+筆や口(ふでやくち; fude ya kuchi)— juxtaposes writing (筆) and speech (口); with the non-exhaustive enumerative marker is “writing and speech, amid others”.

-筆や口にはつくされず(ふでやくちにはつくされず; fude ya kuchi ni wa tsukusarezu)— “cannot be exhausted by brush or mouth” pairs brush (writing) and mouth (speech) to assert ineffability: words and letters cannot fully convey the essence.
-This idiom resonates with a long Japanese religious‑philosophical motif of not relying on words and letters (furyū‑monji, 不立文字) in Zen—i.e., truth is realized through direct cultivation rather than explanation.
-We’re not claiming Ueshiba is speaking as a Zen doctrinalist here, but the rhetoric tracks that broader cultural logic.
-Note that Ueshiba is himself demonstrating the difficult way of writing and speech (see 104).
+筆や口にはつくされず(ふでやくちにはつくされず; fude ya kuchi ni wa tsukusarezu)— “cannot be exhausted by brush or mouth [and other modes]” pairs brush (writing) and mouth (speech) to assert ineffability: words and letters (among others) cannot fully convey the essence.
+This idiom resonates with a long Japanese religious-philosophical motif of not relying on words and letters (furyū-monji, 不立文字) in zen (i.e., jhana)—i.e., truth is realized through direct cultivation rather than explanation.
+We’re not claiming Ueshiba is speaking as a zen doctrinalist here, but the rhetoric tracks that broader cultural logic.
+Note that Ueshiba is himself demonstrating the difficult way of writing and speech (see Dōka 104).

 言ぶれ(ことぶれ; kotobure)— public announcement; spreading things by word of mouth.